 It also stated the time it takes to get started with the premium plan.

-Companies looking to run email campaigns can be inspired from this to help connect with their customers better.
+Companies looking to run email campaigns can be inspired by this to help connect with their customers better.

 Dropbox, a cloud hosting service for individuals, use their emails, mostly for friendly reminders.
 Their strategy is simple: make it cute, personalized, and simple.